Fedjmike/fcc/readme.markdown

 Use the `FCC` option to choose which copy of FCC to run the tests against.

-The `selfbuild` target executes a partial self-host: a predefined set of modules are compiled by FCC, the rest by GCC (this is not overrideable).
+The `selfbuild` target executes a partial self-host: a predefined set of modules is compiled by FCC, the rest by GCC (this is not overrideable).
 The result goes in `bin/self/fcc`.
 As the language accepted by the compiler differs slightly to C, only the `selfhosting` branch will compile under both.
 [The modifications](https://github.com/Fedjmike/fcc/compare/selfhosting) required to be a [polyglot](http://en.wikipedia.org/wiki/Polyglot_(computing)) are quite minimal, mostly just concerning the module system and explicit type coercion.

 Simply specifying `FCC=bin/self/fcc` as an option for the `tests-all` target will trigger a partial self-host.